 With President Donald Trump’s State of the Union Address set for tonight at 9:00 p.m.
 Eastern time, Democrats managed to accomplish one thing: They drug out the Senate impeachment trial to delay acquittal until after his speech.

 Nevertheless, acquittal is a foregone conclusion, as it has been since the House was still suffering through Adam Schiff’s bad acting.
 After insisting that their charade was both important and urgent, House Speaker Nancy Pelosi delayed sending the articles of impeachment to the Senate for weeks, making plain to all but the blindest partisans that this was a farce from the beginning.
-Democrats failed to make their case that Trump’s behavior — poor and ill-advised though it was — did not rise to an impeachable offense, and they were thus never going to win enough Republican votes for conviction and removal.
+Democrats failed to make their case that Trump’s behavior — poor and ill-advised though it was — rose to an impeachable offense, and they were thus never going to win enough Republican votes for conviction and removal.

 In fact, while Mitt Romney and Susan Collins are the only Republicans reportedly considering conviction, three Democrats — Joe Manchin, Doug Jones, and Krysten Sinema — are all weighing acquittal.
 “Never before in the history of our republic has there been a purely partisan impeachment vote [against] a president,” Manchin said.
 “Removing this president at this time would not only further divide our deeply divided nation but also further poison our already toxic political atmosphere.”
 Manchin has instead pushed for censure.

 It will be amusing if the only bipartisan side in the Senate, as with the House, is Trump’s.